-We celebrate the fact that there are a number of bi-lingual and some multi-lingual children within St. Michael's school.
-They are able to participate fully in all areas of the curriculum.
-However, a number of children join the school in various year groups from various parts of the world, for a variety of reasons and with a variety of levels of competence in English.
-These children are assessed upon entry with the help of our EAL Ambassador and the NASSEA EAL Assessment tool.
+A number of children join the school in various year groups from various parts of the world, for a variety of reasons and with a variety of levels of competence in English.
+These children are assessed upon entry using the NASSEA EAL Assessment tool.
 We also consider the background information gathered during the initial intake and other important factors that may impact on the pupil's learning and knowledge; e.g.